Rhgx/ROs-Console-/README.md

 We are building an easy to use console so people with very few expierence can writte their own scripts and use the console

 # Programming
-The program is mainly built in Python, C++, bat
+The program is mainly built in Python, C++, bat and RS

 # License
 CC BY-NC-SA 4.0